vktr274/MLP-Fashion-MNIST/README.md

 ## Utility Scripts

-To avoid writing duplicate code in notebooks, we have created several scripts that contain the basic functions needed to train, test, and evaluate a neural network.
+To avoid writing duplicate code in notebooks, we have created several scripts that contain functions needed to train, test, and evaluate a neural network.
 The scripts are located in the `src` directory.

 ### plot_utils.py